 Safety is a huge concern when snowboarding, but that doesn’t mean your helmet has to be expensive.

-Remember, you don’t need the most expensive helmet out there.
 You simply want something that will keep your head protected.
 Budget options will do just fine.
 Just make sure they have some sort of safety certification.